Vision-Intelligence-and-Robots-Group/awesome-micro-expression-recognition/README.md

 ### 1.1 Surveys

+* Understanding Deep Learning Techniques for Recognition of Human Emotions Using Facial Expressions: A Comprehensive Survey (IEEE Transactions on Instrumentation and Measurement 23) [[paper]](https://doi.org/10.1109/TIM.2023.3243661)
+* Facial Micro-Expressions: An Overview (Proceedings of the IEEE 23) [[paper]](https://doi.org/10.1109/JPROC.2023.3275192)
+* Data Leakage and Evaluation Issues in Micro-Expression Analysis (TAC 24) [[paper]](https://doi.org/10.1109/TAFFC.2023.3265063)
+* Unlocking the Emotional World of Visual Media: An Overview of the Science, Research, and Impact of Understanding Emotion (IEEE Proceedings 23) [[paper]](https://doi.org/10.1109/JPROC.2023.3273517)
 * An overview of facial micro-expression analysis: Data, methodology and challenge.
 (TAFFC 22) [[paper]](https://ieeexplore.ieee.org/abstract/document/9684697/)
 * An overview of research development of affective computing and understanding.
 (JIG 22, most in Chinese) [[paper]](http://www.cjig.cn/jig/ch/reader/view_abstract.aspx?file_no=20220614)
 * Video-based Facial Micro-Expression Analysis: A Survey of Datasets, Features and Algorithms.
 (TPAMI 21) [[paper]](https://ieeexplore.ieee.org/abstract/document/9382112)